 \section{Introduction}

-In this paper, we introduce two cluster structures, which are dual to each other, into the \emph{Calkin-Wilf tree} and the \emph{Stern-Brocot tree}.
+In this paper, we introduce two cluster structures into \emph{the Calkin-Wilf tree} and \emph{the Stern-Brocot tree}, which are dual to each other.

-The Calkin-Wilf tree, whose vertex set has a bijection with the set of positive rational numbers $\mathbb{Q}_+$, is introduced by Neil Calkin and Herbert S. Wilf \cite{cal-wil} to count all positive rational numbers efficiently.
-This is a full binary tree whose vertices are positive fractions given by the following way: the root is $\dfrac{1}{1}$, and the generation rule is that a parent $\dfrac{x}{y}$ has the following two children:
+The Calkin-Wilf tree was introduced by Neil Calkin and Herbert S. Wilf \cite{cal-wil} to efficiently count all positive rational numbers.
+This is a full binary tree with positive fractions as vertices, given in the following way.
+The root is $\dfrac{1}{1}$ and the generating rule is that the parent $\dfrac{x}{y}$ has the following two children: